diecatiamonteiro/final-project-mern/README.md

 - As an artist, I want to register and receive a confirmation by email (welcome message only, no confirmation needed).
 I am redirected to homepage.
 - As an artist, I want to create a profile so that I can showcase my work and attract venue opportunities.
-- As an artist, I want to upload links and photos so that venues can see examples of my performances.
+- As an artist, I want to upload links and photos to my profile so that venues can see examples of my performances.
+- As an artist, I want to be able to set my availability in my calendar in the user dashboard.
 - As an artist, I want to browse available venues and see their available gig dates and revenue split so that I can decide whether to make a booking.
 - As an artist, I want to browse other artists.
 - As an artist, I want to receive bookings from venues via my calendar.
 - As an artist, I want to book venues via the venue's calendar.
+- As an artist, I want to see my received and sent bookings in my user dashboard with the booking details (name, profile picture, link to profile, date, revenue split).
+- As an artist, I want to be able to edit the booking date I requested before the booking is accepted by the other party.
-- As an artist, I want to receive a confirmation email when a venue accepts my booking.
-If the venue declines, a confirmation email is also sent.
+- As an artist, I want to be able to accept or decline received bookings, and an email will be sent to the other party in both cases.
 - As an artist, I want to contact the venue via email once booking is confirmed.
 Users can always access each other's social media.
-- As an artist, I want to see my upcoming and past bookings in my user dashboard with the booking details.
+- As an artist, I want to see my accepted bookings stored under "My Gigs" in the user dashboard.
+- As an artist, I want to be able to cancel accepted bookings, and an email will be sent to the other party.
+- As an artist, I want to favourite artists and venues.

 ### Venue User Stories

 - As a venue owner, I want to register and receive a confirmation by email (welcome message only, no confirmation needed).
 I am redirected to homepage.
 - As a venue owner, I want to create a profile so that artists can learn about my venue and available gigs.
 - As a venue owner, I want to upload photos of my venue so that artists can see the performance space.
+- As a venue owner, I want to be able to set my availability in my calendar in the user dashboard.
-- As a venue owner, I want to define the revenue split and available dates on a calendar on my profile.
+- As a venue owner, I want to define the revenue split on my profile.
 - As a venue owner, I want to browse other venues.
 - As a venue owner, I want to browse available artists.
 - As a venue owner, I want to receive bookings from artists via my calendar.
 - As a venue owner, I want to book artists via the artist's calendar.
+- As a venue owner, I want to see my received and sent bookings in my user dashboard with the booking details (name, profile picture, link to profile, date, revenue split).
+- As a venue owner, I want to be able to edit the booking date I requested before the booking is accepted by the other party.
-- As a venue owner, I want to receive a confirmation email when an artist accepts my booking.
-If the artist declines, a confirmation email is also sent.
+- As a venue owner, I want to be able to accept or decline received bookings, and an email will be sent to the other party in both cases.
-- As a venue owner, I want to contact the artist via email once booking is confirmed.
+- As a venue owner, I want to contact the venue via email once booking is confirmed.
 Users can always access each other's social media.
-- As a venue owner, I want to see my upcoming and past bookings in my user dashboard with the booking details.
+- As a venue owner, I want to see my accepted bookings stored under "My Gigs" in the user dashboard.
+- As a venue owner, I want to be able to cancel accepted bookings, and an email will be sent to the other party.
+- As a venue owner, I want to favourite artists and venues.

 ### Guest User Stories

 - As a guest, I want to see a homepage explaining how The Greenroom works so that I understand the platform's purpose before signing up.
-Registred users can also do that.
+Registered users can also do that.
 - As a guest, I want to access the registration and login pages so that I can create an account when I'm ready.
 - As a guest, I want to browse venues so that I can explore potential performance spaces before signing up.
 I cannot make bookings nor email venues.
 But I can see their social media links.
 - As a guest, I want to browse artists so that I can see the types of performers available on the platform.
 I cannot make bookings nor email artists.
 But I can see their social media links.